riceissa/issarice.com/wiki/status.md

 > [W]hen participants in writing groups read "finished" writing, the
 > language of the group often became acerbic or vacuous because members
 > felt (perhaps unconsciously) that they had no purpose.

+# See also

+- [Belief] tags are also used on this site.